The Oral-B Pro 1500 has essentially been replaced with the very similar, but newer, Oral-B Smart 1500.

 It is the American Dental Association (ADA) that are one of the leading bodies when it comes to dental advice and information on how to take care of your teeth.

-It is then pretty reassuring to know that the Pro 1500 has achieve their ‘Seal of Acceptance’ which means the brush has met and surpassed certain standards and tests that the independent board put together.
+It is then pretty reassuring to know that the Pro 1500 has achieved their ‘Seal of Acceptance’ which means the brush has met and surpassed certain standards and tests that the independent board put together.

 Maybe you expected this, but the handle is completely sealed, meaning it is water resistant